jimwheaty/blockchainDAO/readme.md

-Software architectures for implementation of a distributed autonomous organization (DAO) using blockchain technology Diploma Project 2021
+This is the Hyperledger Sawtooth implementation of the Project